pshephardiii/coding-challenges/README.md

 Given a number of total pages and the number of a target page, what's the minimum number of page flips it would take to get to the target page?
 - Can only start from front or back of book
 - First page is on right side (left side would be page 0)

+## Challenge 24: squares
+Return the number of square integers within a given range